j1me/VideoGrid/README.md

 - Individual controls for each video (play/pause, mute/unmute)
 - Auto-muted playback by default
 - Only one video can have audio playing at a time
+- Slide-out menu with options like Clear All
+- Mobile-friendly with swipe gestures

 ## Setup Instructions